We're now open for all services, including routine care

 Our EFTPOS terminal pad will also be regularly disinfected with wipes containing alcohol.

-In line with Victorian government directives, all optometrists and or staff will wear a mask when attending to you, and of course all patients must wear a mask too unless they have an exemption.
+All optometrists and or staff will wear a mask when attending to you, and of course all patients must wear a mask too unless they have an exemption.
 Spare masks are also available in the practice.

 Any frame that has been tried by other patients will be removed from the display and not replaced until it has been appropriately cleaned.